manmohanmishra535-beep/Send_email/README.md

 # Send_email
-this proces in which we can send email through pythonn
+In this proces we can send email through pythonn